portfolio-performance/portfolio-help/docs/en/reference/view/reports/statement/statement-chart.md

 - Delta (for the reporting period or since the first transaction) represents the change in an asset's value from the start to the end of the reporting period or from the first transaction to the end of the period.
 This Delta will fluctuate around zero, for example for the first transaction day the delta will be zero.
 The chapter on [Reporting Period](../../../../concepts/reporting-period.md) explains that the valuation of a portfolio can differ according to the selected `Reporting Period`.

-- Dividends, Earnings (= dividends + interests), Fees, Interest, Interest Charge, and Taxes are available in both accumulated and 'instance' versions.
-For example, an 'instanced' dividend will be represented as a spike, whereas the accumulated version will display a graph that steadily increases as dividends accumulate over time.
+- Dividends, Earnings (= dividends + interests), Fees, Interest, Interest Charge, and Taxes are available in both cumulative and 'instance' versions.
+For example, an 'instanced' dividend will be represented as a spike, whereas the cumulative version will display a graph that steadily increases as dividends accrue over time.
 These fields are described in [Transactions](../../../transaction/index.md) and are recorded as part of each transaction.

 - Invested Capital (for reporting period or since first transaction): the term "invested capital" refers to the total amount of money that an investor has used to purchase various securities, such as stocks, bonds, or other financial instruments.
 It includes the initial purchase price of the securities, additional investments made over time, and other factors such as fees, taxes, ...

 - Total: the total value of the portfolio valuated over time.

-- Transferals (instanced and accumulated): Each transferal, whether a deposit/removal or delivery inbound/outbound, is represented by a small spike (positive or negative) on the day the transferal was made (instance).
-The accumulated version is represented by a block diagram, showing the cumulative net value of all transferals over time.
+- Net Deposits (instanced and cumulative): Each deposit or withdrawal, whether a deposit/withdrawal or delivery inbound/outbound, is represented by a small spike (positive or negative) on the day the transaction was made (instance).
+The cumulative version is represented by a block diagram, showing the cumulative net value of all deposits and withdrawals over time.